JemimaNaomiBen/MySchoolProject/README.md

 # MySchoolProject
-This repo will contain features for an e-learning app
+This repo will contain features and projects for an e-learning app